tobermorytech/ct-monitor-api-rfc/draft-palmer-ct-monitor-api.md

 levels of a certificate "tree" to be retrieved simultaneously.

+### Finding Certificates That Violate Policy Requirements

+Trust Store Operators are interested in how well each CA conforms to industry guidelines (such as those defined by the CABForum) and browser-specific CA inclusion policies.

+Monitors could analyze every certificate they obtain from the log(s) and perform whatever checks can be done programatically to assess compliance with these guidelines and policies, then report violations when requested to do so.
+(Without this service, each Trust Store Operator would need to analyze every certificate themselves).

 # RESTful Principles

 The concepts of a "REST" architecture originally come from Roy Fielding's